NET-A-PORTER/capped-cache/README.md

 Stores an object in the cache with the associated key.
 An optional TTL can be passed if one wishes to override the default.

-This method returns a `Boolean` that reflects whether the item was successfully stored.
-If the number of stored items at the time of invocation exceeds the configured maxSize, then this will return `false`.
-All other cases return `true`.
+This method returns a `Boolean` that reflects whether the item was successfully stored:
+* If the number of stored items exceeds the configured `maxSize`, then this will return `false`, and the item will **not** be stored
+* In all other cases, the item will be stored, and this method will return `true`.

 ### `CappedCache.prototype.flushAll()`